-Thermostats and Control Settings for N9MSB & N9MSE Single-Stage Furnaces
+Thermostats and Control Settings for (F/G)9MXE Single-Stage Furnaces

-A single stage heating and single-stage cooling thermostat may be used with the furnace.
+A single stage heating and single-stage or two-stage cooling thermostat may be used with the furnace.
 Refer to typical thermostat wiring diagrams and the Sequence of Operation section of the Service and Technical Support manual for details on configuring the furnace control board.
 Consult the thermostat installation instructions for specific information about configuring the thermostat.

-Accessories (See Figure 39 and/or Figure 40)
+Accessories (See Figure 39, Figure 40, and/or

-1. Electronic Air Cleaner (EAC):
+Figure 41)

-Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC and NEUTRAL.
-The terminals are rated for 115 VAC, 1.0 amps maximum and are energized during blower motor operation.
+- 1. Electronic Air Cleaner (EAC) - Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC-1 and EAC-2.
+The terminals are rated for 115VAC, 1.0 amps maximum and are energized during blower motor operation. - Humidifier (HUM) (F/G)9MXT There are two humidifier outputs on the furnace control.
+The 115 VAC HUM terminal is energized when the Induced Draft Relay closes.
+The 24 VAC HUM terminal is energized when the low pressure switch closes during a call for heat.
+Connect an accessory 115 VAC accessory humidifier to the HUM terminal and L2 on the furnace control.
+Connect a 24 VAC humidifier to the 24 VAC HUM terminal and C screw terminal strip on the control board thermostat strip.
 (See Figure 40)